1. Design for more effective teamwork - hyper collaboration and agile working

 This means using cloud-based platforms for individual and team tools - helping content move with people as they transition between zones.

 Where mobile technology facilitates flexible working both inside and outside the workplace - employees find themselves able to concentrate and collaborate better and more seamlessly.
-Individuals and teams thrive as they work together in a variety of settings, some contributing remotely from locations where they are less distracted or can find more inspiration.
+Individuals and teams thrive as they work together in a variety of settings, some joining from the office and others remotely.

-It’s this sort of detail that has to be a priority for organisations who are concerned about their ability to recruit and retain the right talent.
+It’s these sorts of details that have to be a priority for organisations who are concerned about their ability to recruit and retain the right talent.

 They need to meet employees expectations about the ease with which they can lever tech to help them work.